Frequently Asked Questions about the UK’s Formula Student competition.

 We also offer FS-AI, an autonomous class with options for teams to either develop their own autonomous FS car or utilise the IMechE’s autonomous vehicle platforms, the ADS-DV.
 Additionally, if using the common platform, teams can choose to have shared use of the IMechE’s vehicle or even purchase their own for ongoing R&D.

 How much does it cost to enter?

-The competition entry fees for 2020 are as follows:
+Entry fees for the 2021 competition will be announced shortly, entry fees for 2020 for reference are as follows: